DBChoco/projet-visu-2021-2022/README.md

 <pre>

 Todo-list:
+-TOP PRIORITY: Fix the split view page.
--Make sections of website resize automatically, depending on the size of the window -Make a database for the restaurants (includes locations, notes, descriptions and random photos) -Make the map better (less laggy, take full size of bottom container) -Make a list
+-Make sections of website resize automatically, depending on the size of the window -Make a database for the restaurants (includes locations, notes, descriptions and random photos) -Make a map
+-Make a list